The Immortal Story: Release

 The Immortal Story was entered into the 18th Berlin International Film Festival in June 1968.
 The film had its U.S. premiere at the 1968 New York Film Festival.
 In February 1969, it had its U.S. theatrical release on a double feature bill with Luis Buñuel's Simon of the Desert.

+Home media

 On 30 August 2016, The Immortal Story was released on DVD and Blu-ray in the U.S. by the Criterion Collection.